Every so often I get asked for advice on how to become an AWS Hero.

 - The legend of Jared grows slightly bigger.
 Guess who’s gonna get tagged instead of the AWS employees next time there’s a weird Lambda problem?

 That’s how you become an AWS Hero, folks.
 Or at least a hero on your engineering team.
-It’s how you level up, get known, get paid, get promoted.
+It’s how go from developing cloud skills, to leveling up, being known, getting paid, and getting promoted.

 Don’t wait for knowledge to find you through years of inefficient trial and error.
 Go get it.
 And the most convenient, comprehensive place to grab it was there in front of you all along.